 Contact Us to Resolve Your Construction, Management or Repair Dispute

 Our early intervention can save both parties much difficulty and expense by finding common ground and practical solutions.
 Our lawyers have litigated management, maintenance, repair and alteration disputes in city, state and federal courts in the greater New York City area.

-Please call our New York City co-op management attorneys at 212-317-9500 or contact us online to arrange an appointment.
+Please contact our New York City co-op management attorneys at contact us online to arrange an appointment.